How to talk about sexual desire in therapy

 'If you can sit in your seat and be at the receiving end of attention, and not have it harm you and not do any harm to the person who is providing it.
 Assuming that what they are saying is inviting, assuming that what they are saying, recognises you.
 It doesn't demean or diminish you, but recognises all of who you are.
 You can sit in your seat and you can receive that and you can make yourself available to benefit from it, then know in turn what you feel towards the other person.
 That's the safest sex you will ever have’ (Group, 2020.)

-Good enough psychological therapy involves these sort of interactions.
-Moreover, the professional boundaries of psychological therapy encourage these interactions.
-This is because psychological therapy is different to physically caring for someone.
-Instead, some parts of reality remain in fantasy.
+Good enough psychological therapy involves these experiences.
+Moreover, the boundaries of psychological therapy encourage these interactions.
+This is because psychological therapy is different.
+Some parts of reality remain in fantasy :

-Potentially reducing guilt, or shame, for the client in their own erotic idealisation.
-Reminding the client that erotic idealisations are both ordinary and unavoidable.
+Sharing these erotic idealisations can reduce the guilt, or shame, for the client in their own erotic idealisation.
+Reminding the client that erotic idealisations are ordinary and unavoidable.
 Indeed, it often seems, the unconscious mind only wants to kill or have sex with other people (Gabbard, 2006.)

-Erotic idealisations may also be helpfully discussed.
-Demonstrating the value of putting words to our desire.
-Helpful additional interactions with which to create relationships.
-So with practise the client can remember/learn how other people can become both useful objects and collaborative subjects for them.
-Independent from each other and yet dependent on each other.
+Erotic idealisations may be helpfully discussed in therapy.
+Demonstrating to the client the value of putting words to our desire.
+Helpful additional interactions.
+So the client can remember or learn how other people can become both useful objects and collaborative subjects for them.
+Independent from, and yet dependent on, each other.
 Both separate and similar.
-A fuller description of the helpful, and unhelpful, uses of erotic idealisation in therapy can be found below :

 Helpful uses of erotic idealisation

 5) As a way to communicate our effect on each other.
-So as to understand ourselves better and recognise both parties interpersonal power, to help and/or harm each other.
+So as to understand ourselves better and recognise both parties interpersonal power, to help or harm each other.

 Unhelpful uses of erotic idealisation

-3) Using idealisation to prompt physical contact.
+3) Using idealisation to prompt intimate physical contact.
 Physical contact is culturally ambiguous.
-For example a hug can be mistaken for a cuddle.
-Depending on how each person interprets the same act.
-Physical contact needs to be practised in other relationships ( Briscoe, 2020.)
+For example a hug may be mistaken for a cuddle.
+Intimate physical contact needs to be practiced in other relationships (Briscoe, 2020.)

 References